 |Air conditioner or water filter credit||✓||✓||✓|

 |Air conditioning including ductwork||–||✓||✓|

 |Homeowners insurance deductible reimbursement||–||–||✓|

 |Instant hot/cold water dispenser||–||✓||✓|

 Unlike most home warranty companies, Cinch provides coverage for the following:

-- Protection for unknown pre-existing conditions
+- Items with unknown preexisting conditions

-- Rust and corrosion coverage
+- Rust and corrosion damage